HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/static_site_public_launch_infrastructure_content.md

   - clear and concise content that effectively communicates our project's goals, vision, and way of working to the public.
 This user story is essential to ensure that we uphold our commitment to transparency, fostering open communication and alignment with our overarching project objectives.
 - As an **internal developer**, I want:
   - to be notified when the site goes down, so that I can work to troubleshoot the issue and minimize downtime.
-  - the front-end infrastructure to auto-scale based on site traffic, so that I don't have to manually monitor traffic and provision additional resources when there is heavy usage.
+  - the front-end infrastructure to handle the expected traffic with limited/no performance degradation, so that the site remains available and responsive after the launch.
 - As a **site visitor**, I want:
   - the site to load quickly when I visit it, so that I don't have to wait a long time to access the information I'm looking for.
   - there to be minimal planned or unplanned downtime, so that I can trust the new Simpler.Grants.gov site will be reliable when I use it to apply for grants.